Walk on the lighter side at work

 Perhaps the single most effective way to create a positive first impression or establish a connection with people is through humor.
-Humor can break the ice in an initial meeting, take the edge out of conflict, reduce the stress when things go wrong and put people at ease.
-We typically appreciate the individual who can lighten the tone of a situation with a few well-placed words.
+Humour can break the ice in an initial meeting, take the edge out of conflict, reduce the stress when things go wrong and put people at ease.
+Most people appreciate the individual who can lighten the tone of a situation with a few well-placed words.

-You Don’t Have To Be A Comedian To Use Humor
+You Don't Have To Be A Comedian To Embrace Humour

 Leave a Reply